How to join VIX: A Step-by-Step Instruction

 2.1 Connection Agreement

 First, you need to create a connection agreement draft.
 This is done by filling in the corresponding webform.
 As you complete the form a PDF is generated and sent to you and to us for review.
 Afterwards, we will contact you to discuss the details.

 Once the connection agreement is signed, it has legal validity.
-Thus, if any information contained in the agreement changes, a new (modified) agreement must be generated and signed (or, at least, a legally signed addendum must be sent by post).
+Thus, if any information contained in the agreement changes, a new (modified) agreement must be generated and signed (or, at least, a legally signed addendum must be sent).
 This is quite simple if you log into the VIX portal (see section 2.3), as most information will be pre-filled in the contract generation form.

 2.2 Setup Fee

 New customers are required to pay a setup fee of EUR 1000 before we start committing resources.
 As soon as we have received your signed agreement (two copies) and your payment of the setup fee we will get to work on your connection.
 To do this, we will ask you for some more information (see section 3).

 As a VIX participant, you need at least one account at the VIX portal.
 In fact, we encourage multiple portal accounts per participant - they are free of charge, so don't be shy.
 To receive a VIX portal account, please complete the request form and follow the instructions on that web page.
 To verify that you are eligible for an account we will contact one of the administrative contacts named in your connection agreement.